Supersolid

 In condensed matter physics, a supersolid is a spatially ordered (i.e. solid) material with superfluid properties.
 In the case of helium-4, it has been conjectured since the 1960s that it might be possible to create a supersolid.

 Starting from 2017, a definitive proof for the existence of this state was provided by several experiments using atomic Bose–Einstein condensates.
 The general conditions required for supersolidity to emerge in a certain substance are a topic of ongoing research.

 Background

 A supersolid is a special quantum state of matter where particles form a rigid, spatially ordered structure, but also flow with zero viscosity.
 This is in contradiction to the intuition that flow, and in particular superfluid flow with zero viscosity, is a property exclusive to the fluid state, e.g., superconducting electron and neutron fluids, gases with Bose–Einstein condensates, or unconventional liquids such as helium-4 or helium-3 at sufficiently low temperature.

-For more than 50 years it was thus unclear whether the supersolid state can exist.
+For more than 50 years it was thus unclear whether the supersolid state could exist.

 Superglass

 A superglass is a similar hypothetical phase of matter which is characterized by superfluidity and a frozen amorphous structure at the same time.
 This idea was put forward by Anthony James Leggett in 1970.
-In 2009, J.C.
-Séamus Davis theorised that frozen helium-4 (at 0.2 K and 50 atm) may be a superglass.
+In 2009, it was theorised that frozen helium-4 (at 0.2 K and 50 atm) may be a superglass.

 Experiments using helium

-While several experiments yielded negative results, in the 1980s, John Goodkind discovered the first anomaly in a solid by using ultrasound.
-Inspired by his observation, in 2004 Eun-Seong Kim and Moses Chan at Pennsylvania State University saw phenomena which were interpreted as supersolid behavior.
-Specifically, they observed a non-classical rotational moment of inertia of a torsional oscillator.
+In the 1980s, the first anomaly in a solid was discovered by using ultrasound.
+Further research detected supersolid behavior in 2004.
+Specifically, a non-classical rotational moment of inertia of a torsional oscillator was observed.
 This observation could not be explained by classical models but was consistent with superfluid-like behavior of a small percentage of the helium atoms contained within the oscillator.

 This observation triggered a large number of follow-up studies to reveal the role played by crystal defects or helium-3 impurities.
 Further experimentation has cast some doubt on the existence of a true supersolid in helium.
 Most importantly, it was shown that the observed phenomena could be largely explained due to changes in the elastic properties of the helium.
-In 2012, Chan repeated his original experiments with a new apparatus that was designed to eliminate any such contributions.
-In this experiment, Chan and his coauthors found no evidence of supersolidity.
+In 2012, the experiments that detected supersolid-like behavior in 2004 were repeated to eliminate any such contributions.
+No supersolid behavior was found in the repeated experiments.